mozuma/mozuma/docs/1-getting-started.md

 1. See [Datasets](references/datasets.md) for a list of available datasets.

 Next, we need to load the ResNet PyTorch module specifying the `resnet18` architecture.
-The model is initialised with weights provided by the `MLModuleModelStore`.
+The model is initialised with weights pre-trained on ImageNet[@deng2009imagenet].

 ```python
 from mlmodule.models.resnet import torch_resnet_imagenet